fpbfabio/newsgroups1000s/readme.md

 ##Requirements

-*python3 command line tool set up
+* python3 command line tool set up
-*tested only on linux, uses bash files
+* Tested only on linux, uses bash files

 ##How to use